SollyBunny/small/README.md

 # small
-smowl editor made in c alternative to micro
+alternative to micro made in c (not done yet kinda bad)